ResponsiveImagesCG/newsletters/RICG-newsletter-2015-09-28.md

 What a month.
 Personally, I went to Germany to speak (!) at SmashingConf (!!!).
 Never did I think an interest in respimg would take me to a medieval hall, half a world away, to tell hundreds of people how to do their jobs.
 But!
 It did!
 And I drank bier and ate würst and met heroes and made friends.
 It was as wonderful as it was surreal.

-And I actually had a newsletter all written in the Frankfurt Flughafen, ready to fire off as soon as I got home, but by the time I got there the RICG had won a pair of [Net Awards](https://thenetawards.com), necessitating some re-writes.
+And I actually had a newsletter all written in the Frankfurt Flughafen, ready to fire off as soon as I got home, but by the time I got there the RICG had won a pair of [Net Awards](https://thenetawards.com), necessitating a re-write.

 - [Best Collaborative Project](https://twitter.com/yoavweiss/status/644982406211063808)
 - [Best New Web Technology](https://twitter.com/yoavweiss/status/644984378045673472)